CSharpM7/SharpSmashSuite/README.md

 5. LazyNumdlb - Reassigns meshs' their material label based on that mesh's name.
 This only works if Blender SSS was used on the mesh
 6. CrossMod - After using LazyMat, LazyNumdlb, and StudioSB,  preview the model
 7. LazyConfig - Creates a config.json to be used with file addition
+8. UI Retrieve - Easily retrieves all relevant UI for your mod so you can replace it when finished

 # Special Thanks